I heard it, but didn’t believe it, at first…..

 The rest of the staff were then asked to leave the meeting leaving Julia and her two colleagues scheduled for “DELETION” to remain in the meeting.
 Take a moment and think about how the other staff that just left the room are feeling and what are they going to think about this business.
 If you feel it will be fine you are kidding yourself and you are going to be recruiting very soon for new staff after these people saw how easily dispensable their colleagues were and treated badly.
 Are the remaining staff thinking “am I next”?

 Once the room was cleared except for the HR Consultant, the owner and three staff to be “DELETED” Julia and her colleagues were asked if they had any comments.

 ( I am sorry BUT WHAT!!!!)
 Julia said, “she had never been so humiliated in their entire life”.
 Having been through a redundancy process before she knew what should have happened, like being consulted throughout the process, taken to a private place to be treated with respect, and empathy and shown professional consideration.
 No paperwork was presented, nor was there any explanation as to what “DELETED” means.
 They were told this is not a redundancy but a “DELETION”.

 Then they were told that HR “did not know what they were getting so worked up about as they have done this type of dismissal plenty of times before”.

-NO entitlements were paid to Julia, even after they had been requested, and instead of a payslip a spreadsheet had been sent with a break-down of the pay that was paid and she had been docked a one weeks wages that had been offered in lieu of working out notice period.
+NO entitlements were paid to Julia, even after they had been requested, and instead of a payslip a spreadsheet had been sent with a break-down of the pay that was paid and she had been docked a week’s wages that had been offered in lieu of working out the notice period.
 Also being over 45 there were more considerations that were overlooked.

 So now you can understand the comments we were making as we heard this one.